olet88/SCIM-API/README.md

 The library is a standard MVC pattern using a 3-tier layout.
 It employs services and a repository at the bottom.
 Domain models are handled directly from the service.
 While a repository isn't strictly necessary when using a document database, it will ensure that the library is not tight-coupled to any database system, but that it can work with anything.
 A good and free alternative is MongoDB.

+Modularity has taken precedence over speed in this project.
 ## Testing it locally

 The library comes with a simple Swagger front-end.
 If you want to test it locally, you can also download NGrok.
 This will allow you to create a tunnel to your local service that Entra ID can use.
 [The documentation for this is fairly straightforward.](https://ngrok.com/docs/getting-started/)